-C. anxious that he had chosen the wrong one for learners to play
+D. anxious that he had chosen the wrong one for learners to play

-D. convinced that learners would see the reasons for playing it

-Question 58: The writer suggests that Minecraft is a good choice of educational game because

-B. players can develop their skills in a step-by-step way

-C. gamers can create educative tasks whilst playing it

-D. teachers can remove any inappropriate material

-Question 59: The word 'subtly' in the third paragraph is closest in meaning to .

-A. ingeniously B. haphazardly C. intricately D. ingenuously

-Question 60: Which of the following words in the fourth paragraph is used to convey a feeling of approval?

-driving

-A. harmonious B. newborn C. A. harmonious B. newborn C.

-D. keen

-Question 61: Where does this sentence belong to in the fifth paragraph?

-Trang 8/11 - Mã đề thi 723

-A. any number of learners can use it simultaneously

-Each group member had ideas as to how their function should develop.
+Question 58: The writer suggests that Minecraft is a good choice of educational game because A. players can develop their skills in a step-by-step way B. any number of learners can use it simultaneously C. teachers can remove any inappropriate material D. gamers can create educative tasks whilst playing it Question 59: The word 'subtly' in the third paragraph is closest in meaning to .
+A. ingeniously B. haphazardly C. intricately D. ingenuously Question 60: Which of the following words in the fourth paragraph is used to convey a feeling of approval?
+B. keen C. driving D. harmonious A. newborn Question 61: Where does this sentence belong to in the fifth paragraph?

-A. [D] B. [C] C. [A] D. [B]

-Question 62: In the fifth paragraph, the writer draws a comparison between a Minecraft 'society' and .

-A. typical students in a school environment

-B. relationships within the group as they played
+A. [D] B. [C] C. [B] D. [A] Question 62: In the fifth paragraph, the writer draws a comparise on between a Minecraft 'society' and • A. typical s tudents in a school environi ment B. relations hips within the group as the ey played

-C. how leadership operates in different situations

-D. the way in which countries organise themselves
+C. how leadership operates in different situations D. the way in which countries organise themselves